 You need at least 1 day to visit:

-The municipal palace or pavilion was built between 1276 and 1305 by order of the municipality of Rasht.
+The municipal palace of Rasht or pavilion was built between 1276 and 1305 by order of the municipality of Rasht.
 The architecture of this building is inspired by the architecture of Saint Petersburg.
 Before the construction of this building, the land had the shape of a hill on which stood the tomb of Agha Seyyed Abu Ja’far.
 One of the beautiful attractions of this city that catches the attention of tourists is the white building of the Municipality Palace.

-This beautiful square is located in the center of the city of Rasht and counts among the oldest places in the city, built in the period of the first Pahlavi. the buildings located in the square including the municipal buildings, the post office, the national library, the cobbled street as well as the statue of Mirza Kuchak Khan are over one hundred years old.
+The beautiful square of Rasht is located in the center of the city of Rasht and counts among the oldest places in the city, built in the period of the first Pahlavi. the buildings located in the square including the municipal buildings, the post office, the national library, the cobbled street as well as the statue of Mirza Kuchak Khan are over one hundred years old.
 This statue is classified as a national monument.
 Although the Rasht municipal complex was damaged in the Manjil earthquake in 1990, it has been restored and returned to its original condition.
 On some occasions a musical orchestra plays there and many people come to listen to it.

 Anzali is one of the most important cities in Iran in terms of tourism, economics, and athletics.
 The city was home to the first and biggest port on the southern shores of the Caspian Sea.
 Bandar-e Anzali consists of an island called Mianposhteh and the surrounding lands.
 Tourist attractions include a clock tower called Manareh, the long harbour promenade, and the water-logged delta and beach along the Sefid Rud